 For those itching for spring, the weeks from mid-February to mid-March are a great time to explore Yolo County.
 Visitors can use our self-guided map to make their way through the many almond orchards throughout Yolo County, taking in some stops along the way.
 Check out historic downtown Winters for its steakhouse, wine and beer tasting rooms, and the small shops along Main Street.
 Explore the Yolo Countryside with a drive through the lush Capay Valley to see more almond blooms, then take in a wine or olive oil tasting at Seka Hills.
-Head back through Woodland for some downtown shopping, Mexican food, or a visit to the California Agriculture Museum.
 Stop by Davis to take in the Davis Farmers Market and stroll the UC Davis Arboretum.
-Make sure to download our exclusive savings passes as you explore Yolo County.

 Are you all about the almond?
-Those blooms and the much-loved nut will be the focus of the 2022 Capay Valley Almond Festival, Feb.
-26 and 27, 2022.
+Those blooms and the much-loved nut will be the focus of the 2023 Capay Valley Almond Festival, Feb.
+26, 2023.

 As you drive among the blooms, do keep in mind that the fields are private property and should only be viewed from the road.
 The large crowds that have come in the past have done considerable damage to farmers’ businesses, which is especially frustrating for them.
 We understand the desire to be among the blooms, but please DO NOT wander into the orchards.
 Make sure to read through our viewing tips here.

 When?
 February through early March is the best time of year to view Yolo County almond blossoms.